 Amine gas treating is used to remove H2S and CO2 from sour gas for environmental reasons.
 In the absorber unit, an amine solution absorbs H2S and CO2 molecules from the feed gas in order to “sweeten” the upflowing gas stream.

-Continuously monitoring H2S and CO2 levels in the amine solution, the OMA +MicroSpec system provides the solid state solution with total automation.
-The system uses a dispersive UV-Vis spectrophotometer to measure H2S absorbance and a integrated MicroSpec IR module to measure CO2 absorbance.
+Continuously monitoring H2S and CO2 levels in the amine solution, the OMA + MicroSpec system provides the solid state solution with total automation.
+The system uses a dispersive UV-Vis spectrophotometer to measure H2S absorbance and an integrated MicroSpec IR module to measure CO2 absorbance.

 In the diagram below, the amine analysis applications are identified by AT3 (RICH AMINE) and AT4 (LEAN AMINE).